gener8tor

 gener8tor is a startup accelerator and venture capital firm with programs spanning across the globe.
 Their goal is to educate individuals and teams on entrepreneurship in a wide variety of markets.

 gener8tor needed to increase design efforts on their internal software dashboard that the engineering team was building.
-The dashboard was going to be used as a one-stop shop for all programs, stakeholders, and knowledge for all products.
-We found that, for design purposes, creating a design system in Figma was the most effective way forward.
+The dashboard was going to be used as a one-stop shop for all programs, stakeholders, and knowledge every offering.
+I was added to the team to build a design system and high-fidelity prototypes in Figma.
+I also worked with the gener8tor Music team to streamline sponsorship messaging, so we built a customized deck for conversations.

 Discovery

-When getting involved with this project, it was about 20% complete.
-I needed to become familiar with the intricacies of the system and current design.
-The project was not fully flushed out, so I also needed to understand where I could fill the gaps.
-I spent many hours with the undeveloped Figma system.
+When getting involved with this engineering project, it was about 20% complete.
+I needed to become familiar with the intricacies of the system in its current state.
+The project was not fully flushed out, so I also needed to understand where I could fill any gaps.

 Delivery

-We decided that we should create reusable components for engineers to copy and paste code for each major dashboard section.
-Doing so allowed us to swiftly create the necessary pieces for the rest of the dashboard.
-The brand elements were already created, which also made the creation of components simpler.
+We decided that we should create reusable components for engineers to copy and paste code for each section.
+This allowed us to swiftly create the necessary pieces.
+The brand elements were already created in Figma, which also made the creation process simpler.

-Instead of iterating the product based on user testing, we decided to conduct pilot testing to implement the first phase of the project.
-Then, after gaining further insight, we could iterate the product.
+Instead of iterating the prototype based on user testing, the engineering team went ahead with development of the initial product.
+Then, we conducted pilot testing to implement the first phase of the project.

 Results

-Our team was able to create the design system in Figma, so that the engineers could develop the dashboard in its entirety.
+Our team was able to finalize the design system in Figma.
 Unfortunately, the project and engineering lead left the company before our team could finish developing the dashboard, and the company decided not to continue development.